aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/shapes-in-charts/add-wordart-watermark-to-chart/_index.md

 ---
 title: Add WordArt Watermark to Chart
-description: Learn how to use Aspose.Cells for .NET to add a WordArt watermark to a chart in Microsoft Excel.
+description: Learn how to use Aspose.Cells for Python via .NET to add a WordArt watermark to a chart in Microsoft Excel.
 Our guide will demonstrate how to create and position a WordArt watermark to enhance the visual appeal and uniqueness of your chart.
-keywords: Aspose.Cells for .NET, WordArt Watermark, Chart Watermark, Microsoft Excel, Visual Appeal, Chart Uniqueness.
+keywords: Aspose.Cells for Python via.NET, WordArt Watermark, Chart Watermark, Microsoft Excel, Visual Appeal, Chart Uniqueness.
 type: docs
 weight: 50
 url: /python-net/add-wordart-watermark-to-chart/